thinknathan/defold-estring/README.md

 Then when it used std::string anyway:

 ```
-it must always use const char* instead of const char*
+it must always use const char* instead of std::string
 ```

 Then after it didn't understand how to return to Lua: